 - Our property lawyers have in-depth knowledge of the national property market, as well as the local Manchester market.
 Other firms may only be able to deal with local transactions.

-- Our online systems have been developed with sensitive communications in mind.
+- Our online systems have been developed with sensitive communication in mind.
 We have a number of procedures which ensures all of the legal documentation involved in online conveyancing transactions is kept secure.
 These include encrypting emails, securing our devices and putting malware protection in place.

 - We can get your conveyancing done quickly and efficiently.
-As we can carry out the conveyancing process remotely, there are fewer potential delays to worry about.
+As we can carry out the conveyancing process remotely, there are far fewer potential delays to worry about.